rsdoiel/antenna/planet.md

 date: 2025-06-17, from: RTÉ News

-The €250 million Euromillions jackpot has been won tonight by an Irish ticket holder.
+The €250 million Euromillions jackpot has been won by an Irish ticket holder.

 <br>